 Markus Fiechter, 1956, Swiss citizen, Vice-Chairman Master's degrees in Chemical Engineering from the Swiss Federal Institute of Technology and in Economics from the University of St. Gallen.
-Previous activities: Manager, Mettler Toledo AG, Manager, Boston Consulting Group, CEO, Minibar Group, CEO, Jacobs Holding AG, Member of the Board of Directors of Barry Callebaut AG.
+Previous activities: Manager, Mettler Toledo AG, Manager, Boston Consulting Group, CEO, Minibar Group, CEO, Jacobs Holding AG, Member of the Board of Directors of Barry Callebaut AG, Member of the Board of Directors of W. Schmid AG.
 Current activities: Member of the Board of Directors of Minibar AG